English at Friars

 In Key Stage 1, we build on pupil’s prior learning in speaking and listening.
 They are encouraged to speak according to the context, with consideration for their audience, use oral language imaginatively and express their ideas and feelings within drama and classroom discussions.
 The children are taught to work effectively and collaboratively in groups and join in discussions making relevant contributions.

-All children take an active role in a class assembly where they present their work to parents and carers.
+All children take an active role in an annual class assembly where they present their work to parents and carers.

-In EYFS and Key Stage 1, our children begin to learn to read and spell using phonics.
-Key words and sounds may be sent home in their reading records for you to practise at home.
+In EYFS and Key Stage 1, our children begin to learn to read and spell with daily phonics lessons, using a systematic synthetic phonics programme called Little Wandle Letters and Sounds.

 Whole class reading